Robust Market Interventions: Framework

-We fix a vector $\bm{c}^0$ of marginal costs and a pure-strategy Nash equilibrium $\bm{p}^0$, and we refer to these as the \emph{status quo} marginal costs and equilibrium, respectively.\footnote{Existence of a pure strategy equilibrium is guaranteed if profits are quasi-concave in prices (see Theorem 1.2 in \citet{fudenberg1991game}).
-A sufficient condition for this is that the functions $1/q_i(\tilde{\bm{p}})$ are convex in $\tilde{p}_i$ (\cite{vives1999oligopoly} page 149).
-This holds, for instance, under the much stronger condition that demand is linear in prices; in this case the equilibrium is also unique.
-The general sufficient condition for local uniqueness is nonsingularity of the Jacobian of best responses at equilibrium, which will hold generically in our setting \citep{mclennan2018advanced}.} To facilitate unambiguous local comparative statics, we make the following assumption.
+For a discussion of conditions for existence and uniqueness of Nash equilibrium in oligopoly models, see \citet{fudenberg1991game}, \citet{vives1999oligopoly}, and \citet{cumbul2018multilateral}.\footnote{Assuming compact action sets, existence of a pure strategy equilibrium is guaranteed if profits are quasi-concave in prices. } A sufficient condition for local uniqueness is non-singularity of the Jacobian of best responses at equilibrium; this holds generically in our setting.\footnote{For a discussion of these issues, see, e.g., \citet{mclennan2018advanced}.}